Aviator1245/custompicorv32/README.md

 ```

 ⚙️ Usage

-Requires a working RISC-V GCC toolchain and Icarus Verilog (or Verilator).
-⚙️ Usage

-Requires:
+Requirements

 RISC-V GCC Toolchain

-The project currently uses riscv64-unknown-elf  (Any custom riscv32 or 64 bit toolchain will suffice ...Change the Makefile to fit your toolchain path accordingly )
+The Makefile is configured for the riscv64-unknown-elf toolchain.

+If you use a different prefix (e.g. riscv32-unknown-elf), modify the Makefile accordingly.

+You can install or build one from the RISC-V GNU Toolchain

+Simulator

+Icarus Verilog
-Icarus Verilog or Verilator
+ or Verilator

 Python 3

+Required for converting firmware binaries into HEX format.

 ```bash
 git clone https://github.com/Aviator1245/custompicorv32.git
 cd custompicorv32